Friday–Sunday, May 3–5

 Art and artifacts from the Allen Hendershott Eaton Collection are traveling to sites across the United States.

-Upcoming venue: Nihon Matsuri (Salt Lake City, April 27).
+Upcoming venues: Nihon Matsuri (Salt Lake City, April 27) and Midwest Buddhist Church (Chicago, May 17).

 Japanese American National Museum